sahitpj/India-WhatsAppFakeNews-Dataset/README.md

 - The `webscrapper` consists of a `scrapy` spider which can be used to extract files from the newsite
 - The files `archivelist_finder.py` and `extract_csv_data.py` can be used for reference in the process

+### Labelling Data and Insights

+After textfiles were preprocessed, keywords were found in the following dataset, which were selected to find news articles which had a good probabilty of being articles about Fake News.
+These were then crosschecked to see if the stories did correspond to them.

-The following data was used by the BBC in order to help generate useful insights about the following.
+The following data was used by the BBC in order to help generate useful insights about Fake News

  The complete file containing all articles in the form of `.txt` files can be found at the following link. https://drive.google.com/file/d/19IbOlTO18BAXYRQoVkWfQ6paad4v9sfB/view?usp=sharing

 Please do cite this repository if you happen to use this dataset in your research. :smiley: